uvm-plaid/olympia/README.md

 ## How to Run
 Olympia requires Python >3.8.
 You can install the dependencies with `pip install -r requirements.txt`.
+Then, install the Olympia package with `pip install .`.
-Then, run the olympia.py file and select the config file you would like to use.
+Finally, run the olympia.py file and select the config file you would like to use.
 You can specify the config file using command line arguments as well.

 ### Command Line Arguments
 - -c, --config